The Value of Evidence-Based, Comprehensive Financial Planning Research

 Steven Lee, Ph.D., D.C.J.

 Currently, I am a lecturer in the Department of Finance, Real Estate and Law at California State Polytechnic University, Pomona.
 My research focuses on misconduct of financial professionals.
 I also produce education-based modules for consumers on various financial planning topics.

 Previously, I was the Sievert-Sternberg Doctoral Research Fellow at The American College of Financial Services where I earned my Ph.D. in Financial and Retirement Planning.

 In 2019, my paper, "Victim Characteristics of Investment Fraud" won the best paper award in risk management and insurance at the Certified Financial Planner Board of Standards' Academic Research Colloquium.

 My journey began in 2011 when my wife and I were pregnant with our first child.
 I was ABD in a dead-end distance education doctoral program in Philosophy.
 With no career opportunities in sight, I embarked upon a long expedition in financial services where I operated as a broker for one year.
 Unimpressed with my progress, I began an MBA program in financial planning, moving in the direction of a comprehensive financial planner.
-Today, I write holistic financial plans and conduct cutting-edge research in financial advisor misconduct, specifically fraud and financial elder abuse.
+For twelve years, I wrote holistic financial plans for mid-to-high net worth clients.
+Today, I conduct cutting-edge research in financial advisor misconduct, fraud and other forms of white-collar crime, and financial elder abuse.